jazzathoth/Leaflet.TileLayer.PouchDBCached/readme.md

-# Deprecated
+# Forked

-This repository is no longer maintained and is deprecated.
+The original repo is no longer maintained and is deprecated.
 Please be aware that it may not work with the latest versions of its dependencies.
+This fork will be modified for my own use.
+Will update details in future commits.

+# Readme from original fork:
 ---

 Allows all Leaflet TileLayers to cache into PouchDB for offline use, in a transparent fashion.